Addressing the Opioid Crisis

 - At the beginning of 2018, we developed and implemented new strategies to manage pain for the 1.5 million patients who have surgery annually in an HCA Healthcare facility.
 Our Enhanced Surgical Recovery (ESR) initiative is an innovative surgical approach that uses evidence-based pre-, intra- and post-operative interventions to optimize patient outcomes and reduce the use of opioids after surgery.
 HCA Healthcare data from January 2018 through June 2019, collected from 47,400 major abdominal, joint, gynecologic oncology, spinal and bariatric ESR surgeries, revealed up to a 50.4% decrease in opioid use for these patients.

-Learn more about HCA Healthcare's committment to Crush the Crisis.
+Learn more about HCA Healthcare's commitment to Crush the Crisis.